Positive graphs: Subgraphs of positive graphs

+\begin{Corollary} If $\NN_1$ is a positive partition of the vertex set, $U$ is an arbitrary union of classes, $Q$ is a single class, $\theta > 0$ is not an integer, and $\NN_2$ is obtained from $\NN_1$ by splitting $Q$ according to whether (by abuse of notation) $\deg(v,U) > \theta$ or not for each vertex $v \in Q$, then $\NN_2$ is also positive. \end{Corollary}

-We can use Lemma \ref{constr} iteratively: we start with the indiscrete partition, and refine it so that $G$ remains positive relative to partition-boxes of these partitions.
-This is essentially the 1-diemsnional Weisfeiler--Lehman algorithm.
+We can use Corollary \ref{COR:constr} iteratively: we start with the trivial partition, and refine it so that it remains positive.
+This is essentially the 1-dimensional Weisfeiler--Lehman algorithm, which classifies vertices recursively, see e.~g.~\cite{Douglas} It starts splitting vertices into classes according to their degree.
+Then in each step it refines the existing classes according to the number of neighbors in each of the current classes.
+The analogy will be clear from the proofs below.
 There is a non-iterative description of the resulting partition, and this is what we are going to describe next.

-The \emph{walk-tree} of a rooted graph $(G, v)$ is the following infinite rooted tree $R(G, v)$.
-Its nodes are all finite walks starting from $v$, its root is the 0-length walk, and the parent of any other walk is obtained by deleting its last node.
-Let $\RR$ be the partition of $V$ in which two nodes $u,v\in V$ belong to the same class if and only if $R(G,u)\cong R(G,v)$.
-A function $f:~ V \rightarrow \P$ is a {\it walk-tree function} if $\P$ is a measurable partition of $[0, 1]$, and $f$ is constant on every class of $\RR$.
+The \emph{walk-tree} of a rooted graph $(G, v)$ is the following infinite rooted tree $R(G, v)$: its nodes are all finite walks starting from $v$, its root is the 0-length walk, and the parent of any other walk is obtained by deleting its last node.
+The \emph{walk-tree partition} $\RR$ is the partition of $V$ in which two nodes $u,v\in V$ belong to the same class if and only if $R(G,u)\cong R(G,v)$.

-\begin{Proposition} If a graph $G$ is positive, then for every kernel $W$, weight function $\omega$, and partition-box $\F(f)$ defined by a walk-tree function $f$, we have $t(G, W, \omega, \F) \ge 0$. \end{Proposition}
+\begin{Proposition} If a graph $G$ is positive, then its walk-tree partition is also positive. \end{Proposition}